Has Your Marriage Counselor Told You to Divorce?

 While there are theoretical frameworks that are highly advertised, like Gottman, EFT, Imago, it is best to work with a trained couples therapist to get their guidance on what might work best for your situation.
 Otherwise, it’s like going to your doctor and telling them what medication you want to take without a proper diagnosis!
 So, if you work with someone that isn’t licensed in Marriage & Family Therapy, they might not have the specialized skill set to really help you work through your marital challenges.
 It doesn’t mean they are a bad therapist, just that they might not be right for your situation.

-The therapist shouldn’t decide the fate of your marriage
+You are in charge of the fate of your marriage

 The only time that it becomes a therapist’s job to tell you that you should leave your marriage is in the case of safety.
 When there are obvious dangers to your safety, that needs to be their first concern.
 However, if that isn’t the case, then it’s not their place to tell you that your marriage is over.
 The fate of your marriage does NOT rest in their hands.
 It’s in yours.